pixano/pixano-elements/packages/graphics-2d/README.md

 #### pxn-smart-rectangle

 Note: `pxn-smart-rectangle` inherits from `pxn-rectangle` so all properties in `pxn-rectangle` will be available on `pxn-smart-rectangle`.
+Its additional interaction mode consists in clicking on a pixel in the image cropping its context of given size and automatically generate the best fitted box in the area.
+Detector used is SSD mobilenet trained on MsCOCO.
+Generated boxes are assigned MsCOCO's categories.

 | Name             | Type           | Default  | Description
 | ---------------- | -------------- | -------- |------------